juhasev/sample-ninja-help/rewards-tremendous.md

 #### The Reward Email

 Tremendous does not email your panelists.
-Your panel delivers every Tremendous reward itself, using a dedicated template called **Reward redemption link**.
+Your panel delivers every Tremendous reward using a dedicated template called **Reward redemption link**.

-You will find it under **Sub Panels → (your sub panel) → Email Templates → Transactional**, and you can edit it exactly like any other email template — copy, colors, logo, sender name and signature.
+You will find it under **Sub Panels → (your sub panel) → Email Templates → Transactional**, and you can edit it exactly like any other email template — copy, colors, logo, sender name, and signature.
+Perfectly matching your style.

 > Each sub panel keeps its own copy of the template, and each locale its own translation.
 Edit the locales your panelists actually use.